When I stopped drinking in 2017, it wasn’t because I wanted to.

 Graduating psych - finally!
 10 long yrs.

-Winning a Toastmasters contest - after a lifelong terror of public speaking!
+Winning a Toastmasters contest - after a lifelong debilitating terror of public speaking!

 As well as the more obvious things we hear about like weight loss, better health, mental health and finances there were much deeper and life-changing benefits.

-I was able to start living my values, honouring myself and having my own damn back instead of constantly self-sabotaging.
+I was actually living my values, honouring myself and having my own back instead of constantly self-sabotaging.
+I was gradually learning to trust myself.

 I was able to start feeling glimpses of joy in day-to-day life, in the simple things.
 Small glimmers.
 A contentment that had eluded me.